 We’ll start our journey in Tiledesk’s chatbots integration creating a simple chatbot that will reply to some common questions and will switch to human agents if needed.

-Once you create you first project [link] switch to “Bots” section from the sidebar:
+Once you create you first project switch to “Bots” section from the sidebar:

-Ignore the predefined identity bot [link] in the list and press the “ADD BOT” button on the top.
+Ignore the predefined identity bot in the list and press the “ADD BOT” button on the top.
 A section will open.
-We will start with Tiledesk “native” bot technology.
-Tiledesk native bots are question-answer bots, based on a mix of deep learning and fulltext technologies that provide a “digital assistant” that you can train to provide answers to the most common end users’ questions.
+We will start with Tiledesk “Resolution bot” technology.
+Tiledesk Resolution bots are question-answer bots, based on a mix of deep learning and fulltext technologies providing a “digital assistant” that you can train to provide answers to the most common end users’ questions.